michael2012z/BitBible/markdown/KJV/files/Josh.md

 14. And Jattir with her suburbs, and Eshtemoa with her suburbs,

-15. And Holon with her suburbs, and Debir with her suburbs,Holon: also called, Hilen
+15. And Holon with her suburbs, and Debir with her suburbs,

-16. And Ain with her suburbs, and Juttah with her suburbs, and Beth–shemesh with her suburbs; nine cities out of those two tribes.Ain: also called, Ashan
+16. And Ain with her suburbs, and Juttah with her suburbs, and Beth–shemesh with her suburbs; nine cities out of those two tribes.

-17. And out of the tribe of Benjamin, Gibeon with her suburbs, Geba with her suburbs,Geba: also called, Gaba
+17. And out of the tribe of Benjamin, Gibeon with her suburbs, Geba with her suburbs,

-18. Anathoth with her suburbs, and Almon with her suburbs; four cities.Almon: also called, Alemeth
+18. Anathoth with her suburbs, and Almon with her suburbs; four cities.

 19. All the cities of the children of Aaron, the priests, were thirteen cities with their suburbs.